ManhTrinhNguyen/Kubernetes-Practice/Kubernetes-Nodejs-App-Practice/README.md

     -  js-app-1.0 : Tag name

-  - Step 2 : Login to DockerHub : `docker login`
+  - Step 2 : Login to DockerHub : `echo "password" |docker login -u nguyenmanhtrinh --password-stdin`

     - Bcs this is Docker Hub I don't need to provide a endpoint to login to my Dockerhub .